tempranova/turtlerp/README.md

 Tests

-- Testing on removing duplicate names (use Ashkir again)
 - Text getting hidden width-wise by scrolling bar in description
 - Sometimes new name isn't appearing right away (not updated when open?) -- requires a target or mouseover to get updated currently?